rutherford-nj/www.rutherfordboronj.com/departments/building/certificate-of-occupancy.md

 House Street Number – The number of your house should be visible in case you or your neighbors requires emergency assistance.
 The numbers should have a ½ inch stroke and be a minimum of three (3) inches in height.
 The numbers must be visible from the street of a contrasting color located by the front door.
 Accessory Structures – Garages, fences, sheds and walls must be kept in good state of repair and maintained structurally sound.
 Interior surfaces – Cracked, loose or missing plaster, peeling paint, uneven or defective floor surfaces, should be repaired or replaced.
 Roof, leader pipe and water runoff – The roof shall be sound, tight and not have defects that admit rain.
-The leader pipes should terminate at the ground and discharge the water away from your foundation and not into your neighbors yard.
+The leader pipes should terminate at the ground and discharge the water away from your foundation and not into your neighbors' yard.
 Exterior Wall & Trim features – Must be maintained weatherproof and properly surface coated (Painted).
 Oil Tanks – Did you convert to gas?
 The oil tank must be abandoned with a building permit and proper inspection being conducted.
 Note: The above listed items are not intended to be all-inclusive, but are only a partial listing of the most often found violations during the Certificate of Occupancy inspection.